 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting your business.
+Depending on what your business does and its location, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 File the Beneficial Owner Information Report